i-krishna/Business-Analytics/Data-Science/Readme.md

 Artificial Intelligence (AI) refers to machines that can simulate human intelligence to sense, reason, act, empathize, or adapt like a human.
 Examples include Apple's vision technology, Amazon Alexa, and Meta’s Code LIama.
 Machine Learning (ML) refers to a subset of AI that empowers machines to learn and improve using algorithms (such as linear regression, HOG, CNN) to analyze large amounts of data.

-ML: Machine learning is a brach of AI, which itself is a branch/subfield of computer science that means "the programming of a digital computer to behave in a way which, if done by human beings or animals, would be described as involving the process of learning."
+Machine learning (ML) is a brach of AI, which itself is a branch/subfield of computer science that means "the programming of a digital computer to behave in a way which, if done by human beings or animals, would be described as involving the process of learning."
 That's a 1959 definition by Arthur Samuel, a pioneer in computer gaming and artificial intelligence

 # Collective Intelligence in Predictive Analytics by Krishna Damarla